flumeapp/help.flumeapp.com/views/conversations/list.md

 You can also create conversations directly from the [Profile](/views/profile.md) of a user.

+To create a new conversation from the Profile of a user:

 - Use the <kbd>Send Message</kbd> option under the <img src="/views/assets/actions-menu.png" width="20" height="20" /> button.
 - Tap the "Message" button in the [Touch Bar.](/misc/touchbar.md)